 A financial plan can chart how to grow and distribute wealth

 Some people assume financial planning is all about investing to grow your wealth over time.
 Building a well-diversified investment portfolio is indeed a major component of financial planning.
 But investments alone can leave you vulnerable.
 That’s why a good plan will include additional options that reinforce the growth investments can provide while also protecting you from common risks.
 More on that in a moment, but first let’s look at ways investments are included in a financial plan.

 Saving for retirement

-Whether you have a financial plan or not, you are probably saving money for retirement — maybe in a 401(k) through work or an IRA you have opened on your own.
+Whether you have a financial plan or not, you are probably saving money for retirement—maybe in a 401(k) through work or an IRA you have opened on your own.
 But are you saving the right amount and in the right way?
 Do you know how a mix of Roth and traditional retirement accounts can help you be more tax efficient?
 A good plan can help answer these questions and show you how additional financial options beyond your 401(k) and investments can help make your savings go further.

 When used wisely, debt can be a great financial tool.
 But it can also be a drag.
-Whether you have student loans, credit card or other debt, a financial plan will help you balance your debt management with what you’re spending today and on other goals.
+Whether you have student loans, credit card or other debt, a financial plan will help you balance your debt management with what you’re spending today and other goals.
 A financial advisor can also help to educate you about debt and different strategies to pay down or manage it.
 The advisor can also consult on strategies to use debt to your advantage, perhaps to buy a second home or to start a business.

 Leaving a legacy

 Whether you have a small nest egg or significant wealth, most people leave something behind for loved ones, special causes they care about, or both.
 A good financial plan helps you be more deliberate about the legacy you want to leave during your life and after you’re gone.
 By planning your giving strategy, you can often be more impactful and can help to free yourself to spend down other assets.